Recommended for you:

 - Appearance: Senior cats are likely to show signs of aging, such as developing more white in their fur and losing luster in their coats.
 These features may grow more pronounced as they continue to age.

 - Care and training: Caring for senior and geriatric cats can be a challenge.
 Your elderly cat should continue to receive regular health checkups and be closely monitored for health problems.
 At this stage, the main focus is to keep her comfortable and as healthy as possible for as long as possible.
 Be sure her litter box is easy for her to get in and out of and that her food and water are easy to get to.
-If she shows signs of senility, you may need to remind her to eat her food and drink her water throughout the day.
 Many aging cats go on to live long lives in their senior life stage and can be quite active, but their playtime may just not last as long.
 The good news is that she may be more willing to cuddle, strengthening your bond even further.

-- Nutritional needs: If she develops health problems, your vet may put your kitty on a therapeutic cat food as part of her treatment.
+- Nutritional needs: If she develops health problems, your vet may put your kitty on therapeutic cat food as part of her management plan.
 Otherwise, a quality senior cat food formula should sufficiently meet all her nutritional needs.
 If your cat isn't drinking enough water, your vet may recommend switching to moist cat food in order to help her stay hydrated.

 As you can see, cats go through a number of changes throughout their lives.
-By knowing the current life stage of your cat, you'll be able to tailor her care accordingly to help provide her with optimal health, nutrition and quality of life so you two can experience the joys of life together.
+By knowing the current life stage of your cat, you'll be able to tailor them care accordingly to help provide them with optimal health, nutrition and quality of life so you two can experience the joys of life together.

 Jean Marie Bauhaus

 Jean Marie Bauhaus is a pet parent, pet blogger and novelist from Tulsa, Oklahoma, where she usually writes under the supervision of a lapful of furbabies.